VilledeMontreal/workit/getting-started/README.md

 👏 Congrats, you have finished the Camunda BPM section!

-## Zeebe
+## AWS Step function

-If you don't have Zeebee installed, you can use docker command to run it in the root folder:
+If you don't access to AWS Step function, you can use docker command to run it in the root folder:

 ```bash
 docker/run
 ```

-Make sure to have Zeebe operate running at http://localhost:8080 (user/pass demo/demo)
+TODO:

-Now you just need to change the tag `TAG.camundaBpm` to `TAG.zeebe`.
+Now you just need to change the tag `TAG.camundaBpm` to `TAG.stepFunction`.

 After cloning the repo, open a terminal and go to `examples/basic`

-Edit the file at `examples/basic/src/deploy.ts`, change the tag to `TAG.zeebe` and *MUST* use a different bpmn file (one compatible with Zeebe as XML elements are differents) `${ process.cwd() }/bpmn/zeebe/BPMN_DEMO.bpmn` (the zeebe folder contains `BPMN_DEMO.bpmn`)
+Edit the file at `examples/basic/src/deploy.ts`, change the tag to `TAG.stepFunction` and *MUST* use a different bpmn file (one compatible with AWS Step function as content is different) `${ process.cwd() }/bpmn/stepfunction/BPMN_DEMO.bpmn` (the stepfunction folder contains `BPMN_DEMO.json`)

 ```bash
 npm run build && npm run camunda:deploy
 ```
 Now, You should have a `Demo` process definition visible here: http://localhost:8080/#/instances?filter=%7B%22active%22%3Atrue%2C%22incidents%22%3Atrue%2C%22workflow%22%3A%22BPMN_DEMO%22%2C%22version%22%3A%221%22%7D

+TODO:
 <p align="center">
   <a href="./operate/zeebe-operate.png"><img src="./operate/zeebe-operate.png"></a>
 </p>

-Edit the file at `examples/basic/src/create-process-instances.ts`, change the tag to `TAG.zeebe`
+Edit the file at `examples/basic/src/create-process-instances.ts`, change the tag to `TAG.stepFunction`

 ```bash
 npm run build && npm run camunda:create-instance